 Schedule E for Supplemental Income and Loss Explained

-IRS Schedule E - Supplemental Income and Loss is a form that reports on supplemental income or loss from different types of business owners and business activity.
-The form is filed by the business owner on his or her personal tax return on Form 1040.
+IRS Schedule E - Supplemental Income and Loss is a form that reports on income or loss from several different types of business and real estate activity, The form is filed by the business owner as part of their personal tax return on Form 1040.

 What Is Supplemental Income?